Wet & Dry Macular Degeneration

 Causes & Treatment of Macular Degeneration

-Dry Macular Degeneration results from atrophy of the retinal pigment epithelial layer below the retina, which causes vision loss through loss of photoreceptors (rods and cones) in the central part of the eye.
-There is a common misconception that there is no treatment is available for this condition.
-If fact, for patients with certain findings, an inexpensive but specific vitamin preparation with high doses of specific antioxidants where shown in a very large trial to reduce vision loss by 30%.
-It isn’t for everyone with Dry Macular Degeneration though.
+Dry Macular Degeneration results from atrophy of the retinal pigment below the retina, which causes vision loss through loss of photoreceptors (rods and cones) in the central part of the eye.
+There is a common misconception that there is no treatment available for this condition.
+In fact, for patients with certain findings, an inexpensive but specific vitamin preparation with high doses of specific antioxidants was shown in a very large trial to reduce vision loss by 30%.
 In addition, high dose lutein and zeaxanthin have been suggested to slow the progression of dry macular degeneration and, in some patients, improve visual acuity.

 Managing Macular Degeneration is serious business.
 The information above is not meant to be a substitute for seeing a doctor trained to diagnose and treat Macular Degeneration.

 We proudly serve Zephyrhills, Pasco County, and Greater Tampa with the latest in Prevention and Treatment for Macular Degeneration.
 Please contact The Eye Clinic of Florida for an appointment.